-The Fear of Standing is Technically Known as Stasiphobia.
+The fear of Standing is also known as Stasiphobia.

 It is a very rare phobia and so may be a fear of fainting or falling over rather than a fear of simply standing-up.

 Fear is the emotional experience that we have when we perceive there to be some sort of threat in our immediate location or context, or even that a threat may present itself in the future (anticipatory anxiety) and this is certainly true for somebody who has a fear of Standing.

 The important thing to be aware of is that we only need to perceive (believe) that something is a threat in order to trigger the fear reaction and just as importantly, what one person perceives to be a threat may not be regarded as threatening to somebody else.

 In other words, the fear of Standing is a highly individual experience based on the subjective belief that Standing represents a threat to that individual.

 Many people do not really understand or have a great deal of sympathy for people who suffer with the fear of Standing as it may not be something they personally experience, however, for the person suffering this fear the stress and anxiety that they experience is real and not imagined.

 We are fully aware of the subjective nature of individual fears and will treat you and your Fear of Standing seriously when you consult us for help.

 The symptoms associated with the fear of Standing have much in common with other fears and phobias and may include:

 - Low Self-Esteem